NathanGodey/nathangodey.github.io/_posts/2022-09-09-frequency_lm.md

 ## Frequency and the embedding space
 We saw visually that there is a strong correlation between word frequency and the embedding space, but can we measure it?
 A way to answer this question is to compare the singular spectrum and the word frequency associated to each token.
-For each singular vector, we look at the correlation between the weights associated to the embeddings in this singular direction and the word frequencies associated to the embeddings.
+For each singular vector, we look at the correlation between the weights associated to the embeddings in this singular component and the word frequencies associated to the embeddings.
 Let's look at the absolute value of the Pearson correlation between these two variables with respect to the singular value:

 {% include plotly/corr_sv.html %}

-This plot shows that **the highest singular values correspond to directions that are correlated with frequency (up to 25%)**.
+This plot shows that **the highest singular values correspond to components that are correlated with frequency (up to 25%)**.
 Once again, as we see here, the singular spectrum of the embeddings is really spiked with singular values decaying pretty fast (here at log-scale on the x-axis).
 This means that most of the variance of the embeddings has *some* correlation with the corpus frequency.
 This correlation is significative for these singular values, as the p-value of the Pearson test shows:

 {% include plotly/pval_sv.html %}